6G-SANDBOX/docs/docs/toolkit-installer/installation.md

 - **OpenNebula**: [v6.10](https://github.com/OpenNebula/one/releases/tag/release-6.10.0)

-Once you have OpenNebula installed, you can proceed with the following steps.
+Once you have **properly** installed OpenNebula, you can proceed with the following steps.

 ## Create site token